decentech/tutorials/riot.im-beta-setup.md

 * use the same identity across devices

 # What's So Innovative About It?
-Originally launched at [Decentralized Web Summit](https://archive.org/details/decentralizedwebsummit2016) in June 2016, as Vector, Riot allows you to own your own data.
+Originally launching the BETA at [Decentralized Web Summit](https://archive.org/details/DWebSummit2016_Lightning_Talks_Session_B) in June 2016, as Vector, Riot allows you to own your own data.
 And of course it's decentralised.
 It's your bridge across a sea of communication apps.

 Unlike Signal, Riot is not tied to your telephone number or the Android's 'Google Play' framework.